1959 Martin D-28

 The bracing is non-scalloped, non-advanced.
 The sound is great.
 You can solo into a mic with it and be heard; You can play in a jam and be heard; It also has great presence as a rhythm guitar that doesn’t “cover-up” your voice.

 The Brazilian Rosewood peghead veneer shows the gold Martin Decal at top.
-There are also the usual rounded peghead corners typical of mid-’50’s to mid’60 Martin Dreadnauts.
 Original nickel Grover Rotomatic “patent pending” tuners.
-Newer perfect bone nut.
+Bone nut.
 Ebony fingerboard with graduated pearl dot inlays.

 The Spruce top is in fine shape with just one 7″ pickguard crack (mentioned above), and some wear areas.
 Mostly its normal wear around the fingerboard extension, the soundhole and between the strings.

-These is one area that appears to be from a microphone screen rubbing on the guitar while the player is entertaining and didn’t notice.
+These is one area that appears to be from a microphone screen rubbing on the guitar while playing the guitar.

 The top is bound with multiple ivoroid/blk/white bindings.
 The top edge has 6-ply around the top edge and 3-ply around the back edge.
 Ivoroid heel cap and multiple bound ivoroid end wedge.